gearoenix/gearoenix/README.md

 continue with `OpenGL ES 2`.

 ## Features
-- It is cross-platform (already tested on Linux, Android, iOS but, It can easily compile for Windows, MacOS, WebAssembly)
+- It is cross-platform (already tested on Linux, Android, iOS and WebAssembly but, It can easily compile for Windows, MacOS, ...)
 - It has `OpenGL` and `Vulkan(WIP)` backends but also it is ready to have `Metal` in future (because of its nature of being successor of Vulkust game engine).